What Businesses Need to Know About Energy Efficiency Grants

 Other Funding Sources for Businesses and Green Projects

 High street banks aren’t the only places that can help you with moving your business towards being more sustainable.
 Services through charities, NGOs and other such organisations tend to be more localised in their approaches, so it will pay to have your ear to the ground locally when it comes to what may be available.
 Joining your local chamber of commerce is an excellent place to start.
-This is a small selection of the other grants and funding sources available at the moment
+This is a small selection of the other grants and funding sources available at the moment.

 WRAP

 WRAP is a UK-based NGO whose mission is to tackle the causes of the global climate crisis and give the planet a sustainable future.
 Their grants, loans and investments have an emphasis on recycling and reducing waste so would be good for organisations who want to increase their capacity for recycling and use more recycled materials.
+Individual funding rounds open and close periodically, so check their grants page for what is currently live.

 The Low Carbon Innovation Fund